Built for the chrome

 How do coating-era tags work in the lens catalog?

 The coating-era tag field applies vocabulary the collector community uses: uncoated (pre-war and early postwar lenses before anti-reflection coating was standardized — characteristic warm color rendering, lower contrast, distinctive flare behavior in backlit conditions), single-coated (postwar through the early 1960s — a single magnesium fluoride or similar coating layer on each air-glass surface, reduced flare relative to uncoated), and multicoated (1970s onwards — multiple coating layers for dramatically reduced flare and improved contrast).
-Each coating-era entry supports a characteristic notes field where you document the specific rendering behavior associated with that coating era for the specific lens design — the way a pre-war Zeiss Sonnar's uncoated glass renders differently than the same optical formula with postwar single coating.
+Each coating-era entry supports a characteristic notes field where you document the specific rendering behavior associated with that coating era for the specific lens design.

 Can I run a member-only restoration log for my most detailed CLA documentation?